Manorial Documents Register

 Manorial Documents Register conference 2022

-2022 marks the centenary of the Law of Property Act (Royal Assent 29 June 1922) that abolished copyhold tenure and, through subsequent legislation in 1924, gave the Master of the Rolls jurisdiction over manorial records.
+2022 marked the centenary of the Law of Property Act (Royal Assent 29 June 1922) that abolished copyhold tenure and, through subsequent legislation in 1924, gave the Master of the Rolls jurisdiction over manorial records.
 The National Archives administers these responsibilities on behalf of the Master of the Rolls.
-This centenary is a significant milestone and provides an occasion to look back and reflect on a century of work protecting and promoting access to manorial records, as well as an opportunity to mark the completion of 30 years of work to computerise the Manorial Documents Register for England and Wales.
+The centenary is a significant milestone, providing an occasion to look back and reflect on a century of work protecting and promoting access to manorial records, as well as an opportunity to mark the completion of 30 years of work to computerise the Manorial Documents Register for England and Wales.

-A one-day conference, ‘Manors and their records – why do they matter?’, will be co-hosted by The National Archives and University of Nottingham’s Manuscripts and Special Collections.
-The event will be held on 6 September 2022 at University of Nottingham.
+A one-day conference, ‘Manors and their records – why do they matter?’, was co-hosted by The National Archives and University of Nottingham’s Manuscripts and Special Collections.
+The event was held on 6 September 2022 at University of Nottingham.

 Manorial Documents Register conference 2018